 Experian credit score

 Experian is the third credit reporting agency in the UK.
 They calculate credit scores ranging from 0 to 999.
-An Experian credit report takes into account multiple factors.
-Such as: payment history.
-Credit utilisation.
-Available credit.
-As well as recent credit applications.
+An Experian credit report takes into account multiple factors such as:

 How do I know which credit score my lender will look at?